awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 ```

 **Note**
-If you're using GuardDuty in an manually\-enabled Region, replace the value for the "Service" with the service endpoint for the Region\.
+If you're using GuardDuty in an manually\-enabled Region, replace the value for the "Service" with the Regional endpoint for the Region\.
 For example, if you're using GuardDuty in the Middle East \(Bahrain\) \(me\-south\-1\) Region, replace `"Service": "guardduty.amazonaws.com"` with `"Service": "guardduty.me-south-1.amazonaws.com"`\.

 ## Designating a GuardDuty delegated administrator<a name="delegated-admin-designate"></a>